Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 1913 Liberty Head V Nickel, designed by E. Barber and minted from 1883 to1913 is the seventh most valuable US coin and also one of the rarest US coins ever to be produced.

-The first story suggest the coins may have been struck as trial pieces.
-And another story suggests that Samuel Brown, who’s the original owner of the coins and a former U.S. Mint employee, clandestinely struck them and stole them from the Mint.
+There are two popular stories how these coins came to be.
+The first story suggests the coins may have been struck as trial pieces.
+Another story suggests Samuel Brown, the original owner of the coins and a former U.S. Mint employee, clandestinely struck them and stole them from the Mint.

 Which Gold Investment Company Sells These Valuable and Rare US Coins?